kkamara/ram/README.md

 # R A M

-Rick and Morty encyclopedia app that allows users to browse characters from the show - built with React & NodeJS.
+(2020) Rick and Morty encyclopedia app that allows users to browse and search characters from the show - built with ReactJS and TypeScript NodeJS.

 ## Installation